 Any changes we may make to our privacy statement in the future will be posted on this page.
 Please check this Privacy Statement occasionally to see any updates or changes to our privacy statement.

-Questions, comments and requests regarding this privacy statement are welcomed and should be addressed to: The Data Protection Officer, Valid Nutrition, Cuibin Farm, Derry Duff, Bantry, Co.
-Cork, Republic of Ireland or DPO@validnutrition.org.
+Questions, comments and requests regarding this privacy statement are welcome and should be addressed to: The Data Protection Officer, Valid Nutrition, Cuibin Farm, Derry Duff, Bantry, Co.
+Cork, Ireland or by email to: DPO@validnutrition.org.